 Allen School Campuses and Facilities

-The Paul G. Allen School for Global Animal Health is located on the Pullman campus of Washington State University.
-As a part of the WSU College of Veterinary Medicine (CVM), the Allen School has access to resources and teams from a variety of veterinary science disciplines.
-In addition to the multiple disciplines, the school also works with teams in a variety of international locations, most notably in Tanzania and Kenya.
+The Paul G. Allen School for Global Health is located on the Pullman campus of Washington State University.
+As a part of the WSU College of Veterinary Medicine (CVM), the Allen School has access to resources and teams from a variety of veterinary and human science disciplines.
+In addition to the multiple disciplines, the school also works with teams in multiple international locations, most notably in Tanzania, Kenya, and Guatemala.

 The Allen Center